 Before collage work begins, working-groups will be formed.
 Participants will be assigned to groups by the project coordinator, OR, working-groups can be self-organized.
 When a group has been assembled and members introduced to one another, a delivery pattern will be determined, and necessary mailing addresses will be exchanged.
 Then, collage work may begin.

-More detailed information on the formation of working-groups can be found here: https://roundtablecollaboration.com/postal-collage-projects/postal-collage-working-groups/
+More detailed information about arranging working-groups can be found here: https://roundtablecollaboration.com/postal-collage-projects/postal-collage-working-groups/

 THE PROCESS IN STAGES